 Color-Coded Cryptocurrency Price Charts in Python

-Color-coded Price Charts
+What are Color-coded Price Charts?

 Color coding is beneficial for visualizing trading signals and statistical indicators in technical chart analysis.
 The idea of color-coding in chart analysis is to create visually comprehensible charts that let the user quickly interpret how price develops under certain conditions.
 A simple example is a candlestick chart, which uses color to signal whether the price moves up (green) or down (red).
 Candlestick charts visualize more as regular line charts, providing additional information on the opening and closing prices.